NSExceptional/TBAlertController/README.md

 Installation:
 =============
-Add `TBAlertController.h` and `TBAlertController.m` to your project and import `TBAlertController.h`.
+Add `TBAlertController.h`, `TBAlertController.m`, `TBAlertAction.h`, and `TBAlertAction.m` to your project and import `TBAlertController.h`, and `TBAlertAction.h` if you need it.
 Cocoapods support coming soon!

 About
 =====